dennislee22/dennislee22.github.io/docs/cml/dask.md

     'tcp://10.254.0.116:8786'

-- This time, create 3 new CML worker pods attach them to the Dask cluster.
+- Create 3 new CML worker pods attach them to the Dask cluster.

 ```python
 # Assign 3 worker nodes to the Dask cluster.